rezozero/rzdeployer/README.md

 `vhosts_enabled_path`    | /etc/apache2/sites-enabled   | Activated virtual host symlinks folder
 `phpfpm_enabled` 	     | *false* or *true* for nginx  | Use php-fpm with apache2 (forced *true* with Nginx) `phpfpm_pools_path` 	 | /etc/php5/fpm/pool.d         | PHP-FPM pools repository folder
+`phpmyadmin_install`     | false                        | Insert a special location in your nginx vhost for phpmyadmin (false by default, you'd prefer using a unique URL for every vhosts with HTTPS connexion)
 `mpm_itk`                | *false*                      | A quick and dirty way to enable *per-user* apache processes.
 No need for php-fpm but it’s not the same performances and security.
 `webserver_type` 	     | *apache2*  or *nginx*        | Webserver engine (*Nginx recommanded*)
 `use_rzcms` 	         | false                        | Clone RZ-CMS and configure virtual hosts to enable RZ-CMS on your website